 Amelia Belle works in many departments within the Entertainment Industry: Accounting, Casting, Line Producing, Budgeting, Acting, Marketing, & Design.
 She holds degrees in both Theatre & Psychology and has professional training in production management, website design, marketing, and accounting.

 Currently, Ms. Belle works at Lakeshore Entertainment in both Casting and Accounting.
 She assisted the Casting Director on "Underworld 5," which brings back Kate Beckinsale and Theo James.
-Also, she is the lead Post Accountant for "Underworld 5," "Age of Adaline," "The Boy," "American Pastoral," and upcoming film "Miles."
+Also, she has done accounting work for "Underworld 5," "Age of Adaline," "The Boy," & "American Pastoral."
 Furthermore, she was the Production Accountant on "Cover Versions," & "Internet Famous," both original feature films from Off the Dock (A Lakeshore Company).

 She is known for her roles in Legally Blonde as Serena and Meet the Fockers as Isabel Villalobos.
 She has provided voices for several characters in a number of animated television shows and movies including four characters in the Oscar-winning animated film Rango.
 She is currently working with Scott Baio & Mark Curry on the Nick-at-Nite series See Dad Run as Amy Hobbs.